Our work spans consultancy, architecture, design and education.

-Since its foundation, the studio has supported community projects through consultancy services, offering the architect's skill for revealing elegant solutions to complex questions.
-Wider outreach is provided through educational practice in university industry.
+We support community projects, offering the architect's skill for revealing elegant solutions to complex questions.
+Wider outreach is provided through educational practice in university, industry, and in schools.

-Beep sees good projects as the result of allowing designs to develop through robust working processes.
-These methods have evolved with the practice, allowing a flexible working arrangement to suit the needs of the project.
+We see good projects as the result of allowing designs to develop through robust working processes.
+Our methods have evolved with the practice, and adapt to suit the needs of clients and their projects.

-Principals Peter Ayres and Ed Holloway have known each other and collaborated for over twenty years.
+Beep Studio Directors Peter Ayres and Ed Holloway have been collaborators for over twenty years.

-After studying together at the University of Manchester, and working together for four years at Wilkinson Eyre Architects in London, Peter and Ed have combined their skills to fulfil a long-term aim for collaboration.
+After studying together at the University of Manchester, and working together for four years at Wilkinson Eyre Architects, Peter and Ed undertook a number of small projects together before finally combining their skills in Beep Studio.